VincentToups/emacs-utils/monads.md

 `regular-bind` takes `v` and then `f`.
 This might make more sense depending on how you read code ("bind v in f") or it might not.
 It is just convention.
-It is called `regular-bind` because it doesn't really do anythign that funcall doesn't already do.
+It is called `regular-bind` because it doesn't really do anything that funcall doesn't already do.
 Monads, though, are all about _irregular_ bind operations.

 Let's rewrite `let*` so that it uses bind instead of funcall: